of It’s a Wonderful Life: A Live Radio Play

-Hartford Stage will host a sensory-friendly performance of its annual holiday classic, A Christmas Carol - A Ghost Story of Christmas.
-Sensory-friendly performances are designed to create a theatre experience that is welcoming to all families of children with autism or other disabilities that create sensory sensitivities.
+Hartford Stage will host a sensory-friendly performance of It’s a Wonderful Life: A Live Radio Play.
+Sensory-friendly performances are designed to create a theatre experience that is slightly modified for audiences on the autism spectrum or with other sensory sensitivities.

 Frequently Asked Questions

 A. A “sensory friendly” performance is a theatre production that is modified to accommodate individuals with sensory-input disorders, including autism spectrum, anxiety, and a range of cognitive abilities.
 At this performance, you will notice relaxed “house rules” – people may need to get up, move around, and leave the theatre during the performance.
 There is no expectation that the audience will be completely quiet during the performance.
 Our volunteers will be available throughout the performance to help you if you have any questions.
 A Quiet Room will be available with sensory-friendly toys for anyone who needs a break from the performance.
 Our goal is to create an environment where people with autism or sensory needs, along with their families, can enjoy coming to the theatre together and will feel comfortable, supported, and free to be themselves.

 Q. What kinds of changes will be made to the production?

 A. The script of It’s a Wonderful Life will not change, but some of the technical elements will be softened to accommodate sensitive ears and eyes.
 Lights in the audience will be remain lit at a dim level during the entire show to allow safe movement in and out of the theatre.
 Haze will be reduced and strobe lights will be removed from the production.
 Abrupt and loud sound effects will be lowered, though some audience members might prefer to use earplugs or headphones.
 There will be a signal to the audience to warn them that a potentially jarring moment is about to happen so that caregivers can be ready to help those with sensory sensitivities.